 Further up is Dunsmuir, a terrific old town, with a train museum (I think even a hotel with train cars as rooms), foothills, trails and volcano country.
 Great place to stay the night, but that would be a long day from LA and turn a three drive into 2!

-If you are going to dip into Hwy 101 at all, Healdsburg and wine country are a nice place to consider a pit stop, Santa Rosa or Healdsburg. over 7 years ago
+If you are going to dip into Hwy 101 at all, Healdsburg and wine country are a nice place to consider a pit stop, Santa Rosa or Healdsburg. almost 8 years ago